agnesuwamahoro/QUIZ-BOARD/README.md

 ####BDD
-Once you choise all correct enswers you will get 100% if you miss one you will get 80% every question has three enswers you have to chose one
+Once you choise all correct enswers you will get 100% if you miss one you will get 80% and when you do only one question you will have 20% every question has three enswers you have to chose one